Hendrix-CS/csci285/labs/python-review.md

 ## Adding Modules Using pip

-At the anaconda prompt with the `root` environment activated, type:
+At the anaconda prompt with the `base` environment activated, type:

     pip install matplotlib
     pip install pandas